Edge precoloring extension of hypercubes: Proof of Theorem

-Suppose first that there is only one edge colored $1$ in $H_1$ under $\varphi_1$.
-If the $\varphi$-precolored edge of $H_2$ is colored $2$, then $H_1$ and $H_2$ only contain $\varphi$-precolored edges with color $2$, and by the induction hypothesis, for $i=1,2$, the restriction of $\varphi$ to $H_i$ is extendable to a proper edge coloring of $H_i$ using colors $2,\dots,d$; thus $\varphi$ is extendable by coloring all edges of $M$ by color $1$.
+Suppose first that $e_1$ is the only edge colored $1$ in $H_1$ under $\varphi_1$.
+If the $\varphi$-precolored edge of $H_2$ is colored $2$, then $H_1$ and $H_2$ only contain $\varphi$-precolored edges with color $2$, and by Theorem \ref{th:hypercube}, for $i=1,2$, the restriction of $\varphi$ to $H_i$ is extendable to a proper edge coloring of $H_i$ using colors $2,\dots,d$; thus $\varphi$ is extendable by coloring all edges of $M$ by color $1$.
 Hence, we may assume that $H_2$ contains a $\varphi$-precolored edge of color $1$.
-Now, since $\varphi_1 \in \mathcal{C}$ and $d \geq 4$, there are at least two edges in $H_1$ that are not $\varphi_1$-precolored and incident with $u_1$.
-Thus there is such an edge $e'_1$ in $H_1$ satisfying that the corresponding edge $e'_2$ of $H_2$ is not adjacent to the edge $\varphi$-precolored $1$ in $H_2$.
-It is easy to see that the coloring obtained from the restriction of $\varphi$ to $H_1$ by also coloring $e'_1$ by color $1$ is extendable to a $(d-1)$-edge coloring of $H_1$.
-Also, the coloring obtained from the restriction of $\varphi$ to $H_2$ by also coloring $e'_2$ by color $1$ is extendable.
-Thus, by recoloring $e'_1$ and $e'_2$, we may obtain an extension of $\varphi$ as above.
+Note that this implies that the precolored edge $e'_2$ of $H_2$ is not adjacent to $e_M$.
+Moreover, the corresponding edge $e'_1$ of $H_1$ is not $\varphi$-precolored, since all precolored edges lie in different dimensional matchings.
+Now, since the restriction of $\varphi$ to $H_1$ consists of $d-2$ precolored edges with colors distinct from $1$, Theorem \ref{th:hypercube} yields that there is an extension of $H_1$ using colors $2,\dots, d$.
+We color $H_2$ correspondingly.
+Since $e_M$ and $e'_2$ are not adjacent, we now obtain an extension of $\varphi$ by recoloring $e'_1$ and $e'_2$ by color $1$, and thereafter coloring all edges of $M$ by the color in $\{1,\dots,d\}$ missing at its endpoints.